jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

 <!-- ### Why General Relativity Holds

-Einstein's General Relativity only holds because the simultaniety of time is rooted in the perception action.
+Einstein's General Relativity only holds because the simultaneity of time is rooted in the perception action.
 This action is based on the generation of the idea (or feeling) to start perceiving.

 The speed of the generation or perception of ideas (or feelings) holds a ratio to the speed of the generation or perception of gravitational signatures or the speed of creating discrete things within the universe (since [everything is an idea](/superphysics/principles/chapter-02/)).